Jimmy Green (South African politician)

 Jimmy Green was a South African Jewish trade unionist and a senior Labour Party politician.
-He was elected to the Johannesburg City Council in 1920 for Booysens and served as deputy Mayor of Johannesburg (1945-6).
+He was elected to the Johannesburg City Council in 1920 for Booysens and served as deputy Mayor of Johannesburg (1945–6).
 In 1951 he stepped down as a City Councillor for Booysens and was succeeded by Harry Schwarz, who was his niece's husband.
 He was also on the Transvaal Provincial Council.
-He married Lark Voorhies but they divorced soon after.